leahnagy/rock_climbing_predictor/README.md

 ##### Feature Engineering
 <ol>
     <li> The route's share-date was changed to the number of years  on the app for comparison</li>
-    <li> The number of ratings, comments, photos and ticks were added together as a popularity metric because of multicollinearity issues</li>
+    <li> The number of ratings, comments, photos and ticks were added together since these features were highly correlated</li>
-    <li> Adding dummy variables for the categorical features</li>
+    <li> Encoded categorical features</li>
     <li> Added interaction variables:
         <ul>
             <li> Difficulty Rating X Route Length</li>